nikasimovich/rutgers_s19/_agendas/week-2.md

 - Review [Project 1: Portfolio](/projects/personal-hp)

 ### Homework
 - Prepare your class portfolio for our first review next week.
 Have your update online.
+Be sure to have considered a type system, a way of organzing your projects and exercises, and a visual direction.
+Also consider what you might add to your portfolio.
 - Review CSS and CSS positioning
 - Pick a discussion leader
 - Read [Can the Internet Be Archived](https://www.newyorker.com/magazine/2015/01/26/cobweb) and write a discussion question